 The performing arts help support early literacy as the ear is tuned to the rhythms, rhymes and patterns held in language.
 In my classes, we often explore the sound patterns of other cultures, which young children are skilled at adapting.
 Music and vocal expression are also highly stimulating for memory.
 Teaching ideas and concepts through song gives the boys alternative tools for learning.

 As a mother and teacher, I’ve always found packing up a room and getting a job done so much more fun when music is involved.
 Whether singing, dancing or acting – individually or together – performance connects us to the fun and magical world of our imagination.
+It is a release when stress creeps in, and soothing when emotions are running high.
 Boys are so much more open to learning when they are playing and having fun.

-Claire Clarke is a specialist teacher at the Early Learning Centre at Brighton Grammar School, an all-boys school in Melbourne.
+Claire Clarke is a specialist teacher at Brighton Grammar School, an all-boys school in Melbourne.
 This article is about Wellbeing

 YOU MAY ALSO ENJOY